-Prior examples of game theory in distributed computing include work on Internet routing [25], [39], [45], [52], resource/facility location and sharing [24], [27], containment of viruses spreading [47], secret sharing [2], [29], P2P services [3], [42], [43] and task computations [21], [60].
-For more discussion on the connection between game theory and distributed computing we refer the reader to the surveys by Halpern [28] and by Abraham, Alvisi and Halpern [1], and the book by Nisan et al [50].
+Prior examples of game theory in distributed computing include work on Internet routing [24,37,42,49], resource/facility location and sharing [23,26], containment of viruses spreading [44], secret sharing [2, 28], P2P services [3, 38, 39] and task computations [21, 58].
+For more discussion on the connection between game theory and distributed computing we refer the reader to the surveys by Halpern [27] and by Abraham, Alvisi and Halpern [1], and the book by Nisan et al [47].

-Eliaz [18] seems to be the first to formally study the coexistence of Byzantine (malicious) and rational players.
+Eliaz [17] seems to be the first to formally study the co-existence of Byzantine (malicious) and rational players.
 He introduces the notion of k-fault-tolerant Nash Equilibrium as a state in which no player benefits from unilaterally deviating despite up to k players acting maliciously.
 He demonstrates this concept by designing simple mechanisms that implement the constrained Walrasian function and a choice rule for the efficient allocation of an indivisible good (e.g., in auctions).
 Abraham et al [2] extend Eliaz's concept to accommodate colluding rational players.
 In particular they design a secret sharing protocol and prove that it is (k, t)-robust, that is, it is correct despite up to k colluding rational players and t Byzantine ones.

 Aiyer et al. [3] introduce the BAR model to reason about systems with Byzantine (malicious), Altruistic, and Rational participants.
 They also introduce the notion of a protocol being BAR-tolerant, that is, the protocol is resilient to both Byzantine faults and rational manipulation.
-(In this respect, one might say that our algorithmic mechanisms designed in this work is BAR-tolerant.)
+(With this respect, one might say that our algorithmic mechanisms designed in this work is BAR-tolerant.)
 As an application, they designed a cooperative backup service for P2P systems, based on a BAR-tolerant replicated state machine.
-Li et al [43] also considered the BAR model to design a P2P live streaming application based on a BAR-tolerant gossip protocol.
+Li et al [39] also considered the BAR model to design a P2P live streaming application based on a BAR-tolerant gossip protocol.
 Both works employ incentive-based game theoretic techniques (to remove the selfish behavior), but the emphasis is on building a reasonably practical system (hence, formal analysis is traded for practicality).
-Recently, Li et al [42] developed a P2P streaming application, called FlightPath, that provides a highly reliable data stream to a dynamic set of peers.
-FlightPath, as opposed to the above-mentioned BAR-based works, is based on mechanisms for approximate equilibria [11], rather than strict equilibria.
+Recently, Li et al [38] developed a P2P streaming application, called FlightPath, that provides a highly reliable data stream to a dynamic set of peers.
+FlightPath, as opposed to the abovementioned BAR-based works, is based on mechanisms for approximate equilibria [10], rather than strict equilibria.
 In particular, ε -Nash equilibria are considered, in which rational players deviate if and only if they expect to benefit by more than a factor of ε .
 As the authors claim, the less restrictive nature of these equilibria enables the design of incentives to limit selfish behavior rigorously, while it provides sufficient flexibility to build practical systems.

-Gairing [25] introduced and studied malicious Bayesian congestion games.
-These games extend congestion games [53] by allowing players to act in a malicious way.
+Gairing [24] introduced and studied malicious Bayesian congestion games.
+These games extend congestion games [50] by allowing players to act in a malicious way.
 In particular, each player can either be rational or, with a certain probability, be malicious (with the sole goal of disturbing the other players).
 As in our work, players are not aware of each other's type, and this uncertainty is described by a probability distribution.
 Among other results, Gairing shows that, unlike congestion games, these games do not in general possess a Nash Equilibrium in pure strategies.
-Also he studies the impact of malicious types on the social cost (the overall performance of the system) by measuring the so-called Price of Malice.
-This measure was first introduced by Moscibroda et al [47] to measure the influence of malicious behavior for a virus inoculation game involving both rational (selfish) and malicious nodes.
-Alon et al. [4] studied the implications of Bayesian ignorance.
+Also he studies the impact of malicious types on the social cost (the overall performance of the system) by measuring the so-called

+Price of Malice.
+This measure was first introduced by Moscibroda et al [44] to measure the influence of malicious behavior for a virus inoculation game involving both rational (selfish) and malicious nodes.